ShawnKoga/intermediate-sql-queries/README.md

 * Use a sub-select statement to get all tracks from the `Track` table where the `GenreId` is either `Jazz` or `Blues`.

 ### Solution
+SELECT *
+FROM Track
+Where GenreId IN (SELECT GenreId
+FROM Genre
+WHERE Name = 'Jazz' OR Name = 'Blues')

 <details>